scholarslab/makergrounds/README.md

 ## Requireds
 - You local computer needs to have Ruby (at least version 2.2.2) and Jekyll (at least version 3.0.0)
+- A copy of the page generator plugin from https://github.com/avillafiorita/jekyll-datapage_gen

 ## Set up
 - Clone this repo to your local computer